 What are your future career plans?
 Do you anticipate using the language for your next job or profession?

 Similarly, German or Japanese is a smart career move for students majoring in engineering since German and Japanese manufacturers rank high in quality.

 The Italian studies provide an academic boost for those studying art, fashion, luxury cars, history, designing, culinary arts, humanities, law, robotics, political science, religion, and many more.

-4. Cultural aspect
+4. Cultural perspective

-The cultural aspect is an essential component of language learning.
+The cultural point is an essential component of language learning.
 All language courses contain these elements but in different proportions.
-When you learn a new foreign tongue, it not only involves learning its vocabulary, the sentence formation, accents, and the never-ending grammar rules but also learning about the society’s tradition, history, customs, culture, and behavior.

 5. Language Difficulty

 Your English-speaking skills will have an easier time in Sweden or Norway than in Japan or South Korea.

 - How successful were you at language learning in school?